HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/index.md

     This guide only applies to HCL Digital Experience 9.5 Container Deployments in combination with HCL Leap Helm installations.
     The currently supported version combination is:

-      - At least HCL Digital Experience CF213
+      - HCL Digital Experience CF213 and later versions
       - HCL Leap 9.3.2

     Note that the specified HCL Leap version is the tested version.
-Using higher versions will most probably work but it is not guaranteed.
+Using later versions will most probably work but it is not guaranteed.

 Follow the installation and configuration steps to integrate HCL Digital Experience to work with HCL Leap.